LWGO/LWGO.github.io/_posts/2020-01-16-product-management-is-h-o-r-s-e.md

 ---
 What’s the best way to get promoted in the mysterious field of product management?

-For many PMs it’s hard to know what behaviors your product leadership is looking for.
+Product leaders often don't make it clear to PMs what they value.
 Even the best attempts to define a career ladder seem to end up as [buckets of nebulous skills](https://www.intercom.com/blog/evolving-your-product-management-career-ladder).
 No matter how you slice it, product management is a squishy discipline.

 So what should you _actually do_ to get promoted as a PM?
-My suggestion: think about advancing your career using the classic hoops game HORSE .
+My suggestion is to think about advancing your career using the classic basketball game, HORSE .

-Like in HORSE, to succeed in your product management career, you need to:
+As in HORSE, to succeed in your product management career, you need to:

 1\.
 Choose your shot,
 2\.
 Call your shot, and then